What happened to the Global Fossil Infrastructure Tracker (GFIT)?

 How do I cite the data?

 Please cite this data set as “Global Gas Infrastructure Tracker, Global Energy Monitor, [release date]”.
-(January 2022 for Gas Pipelines or July 2022 for LNG Terminals.)
+(December 2022 for Pipelines or July 2022 for LNG Terminals.)